eosnetworkfoundation/grant-framework/applications/greymass-web-client-sdk.md

 - **Full-Time Equivalent (FTE):**  Six (6)
 - **Total Costs:** $1,085,000 USD

+**Note**: Some of the milestones can possibly overlap and be done in parallel.

-### Milestone X - Core SDKs
+### Milestone 1 - Core Library

-Estimated duration: 1 month
+Estimated duration: 2 months
-FTE: 2
+FTE: 3
-Costs: 8,000 USD
+Costs: $125,000 USD

 | Number | Deliverable | Specification |
 | -----: | ----------- | ------------- |